 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-Note: Make sure that you will still meet the Premier Qualifying Dollar (PQD) requirement — determined by the base fare and carrier-imposed surcharges you pay — for your desired status level or that you have a PQD waiver before following the outlined method above.
-PQM purchases do not count toward the PQD requirement.
+Tip: Make sure that you will still meet the Premier Qualifying Dollar (PQD) requirement — determined by the base fare and carrier-imposed surcharges you pay — for your desired status level or that you have a PQD waiver before following the outlined method above.

 - All miles purchased are nonrefundable.
 A federal excise tax is included in the displayed price for Award Accelerator.

-- Award Accelerator and Premier Accelerator purchases do not count toward the Premier qualifying dollar (PQD) requirement for Premier status qualification.
+- Award Accelerator and Premier Accelerator purchases don’t count toward the PQD requirement for Premier status qualification.

 - The miles you purchase with Award Accelerator are redeemable miles and do not count toward the PQM requirement for Premier status qualification.
 To receive PQM, add Premier Accelerator to your purchase.

-- These miles credit to your MileagePlus account within 24 hours of purchase.
+- The miles credit to your MileagePlus account within 24 hours of purchase.

 How much does it cost to buy PQMs?

-If you already have status, you will likely be offered the opportunity to purchase more redeemable and premier miles at a time in comparison with a general member.
-For example, a 1K might be offered the chance to buy between 5,000 and 10,000 miles while a general member would only be offered 2,000 and 3,000.
+If you already have status, you’ll be given the chance to purchase both more redeemable and premier miles.
+For example, a 1K member might be offered the chance to buy between 5,000 and 10,000 miles, while a general member would only be offered between 2,000 and 3,000 miles.

 In the example above, the Award Accelerator for this Premier Gold member was $375 for 15,000 miles, along with another $1,500 for Premier Accelerator.
 As a general rule, those with higher levels of status will also need to pay more for their Premier Accelerator miles than a general member or someone with a lower level of status.
-The closer you are to reaching a higher status level, the prices for your Accelerator options will generally be higher.
+The closer you are to reaching a higher status level, the higher the prices for your accelerator options.

 Is buying PQMs worth it?

 - Gold.
-If you are only 5,000 PQMs away from Gold, it may be worth it to spend $500-$600 to earn that status level to have all the Silver perks, along with earning 8X bonus miles for booked flights, earlier upgrade priority, and further reduced fees.
-It probably would not be worth purchasing 10,000 PQMs, though you should make that valuation on your own.
+If you are only 5,000 PQMs away from Gold, again, it may be worth it to spend $500 to earn that status level to have all the Silver perks, along with earning 8X bonus miles for booked flights, earlier upgrade priority and reduced airline fees.
+It probably would not be worth purchasing 10,000 or more PQMs, although you should do that valuation on your own.

 - 1K.
-If you’re 50,000 PQMs away from 1K status, it is likely worth spending $500-$600 on PQMs.
-You’ll be at the top of the upgrade list, earn the most bonus miles, at 11X for booked flights, have access to the 1K phone line, earn Regional Premier Upgrades and Global Premier Upgrades, and more.
-Again, if these are benefits you will use, especially the Global Upgrades, it would be worth spending even more to earn 10,000 PQMs at $1,000 or even 15,000 PQMs for $1,500.
+If you’re 5,000 PQMs away from 1K status, it’s definitely worth spending $500-$600 on PQMs.
+You’ll be at the top of the upgrade list, earn the most bonus miles, at 11X for booked flights, have access to a dedicated phone line, earn Regional Premier Upgrades and Global Premier Upgrades and more.
+Again, if these are benefits you will use, especially the Global Premier Upgrades, it would be worth spending even more to earn 10,000 PQMs at $1,000 or even 15,000 PQMs for $1,500.